arancaytar/fimfiction-feed/README.md

-# fimfiction-rss
+# fimfiction-feed
-Generate an RSS feed out of the FIMFiction API
+Generate a web feed out of the FIMFiction API